aurelia/binding/doc/article/en-US/binding-observable-properties.md

 To observe a property, you just need to decorate it with the `@observable` decorator and define a method to be the change handler.
 This method can receive 2 parameters, the new value and the old value.
 You can put any business logic inside this method.

-By convention, the change handler is a method whose its name is composed by the _property_name_ + 'Changed'.
+By convention, the change handler is a method whose name is composed by the _property_name_ + 'Changed'.
 For example, if you decorate the property `color` with `@observable`, you have to define a method named `colorChanged()` to be the change handler.
 That's is how it should look:

 <code-listing heading="Observable Properties">
   <source-code lang="ES 2015">